 Consistency of effort and reliability of pain ratings are important elements of our evaluation, which is why over 70 separate criteria throughout the FCE help determine if a client is putting forth consistent effort and whether their subjective pain ratings are reliable.

-Work Hardening and Work Conditioning are terms we use interchangeably, and our program is designed to comprehensively rehabilitate an injured worker to a physical level that allows full duty return-to-work.
+Work Hardening and Work Conditioning are terms often used interchangeably, and our program is designed to comprehensively rehabilitate an injured worker to a physical level that allows full duty return-to-work.
 Our approach provides a solid team effort involving the treating physician, employer, and the insurance representative to return the client to productive employment in a cost effective and efficient manner.
 Communication is key!
 Progress notes will involve all members of the work comp team.

-Makovicka Physical Therapy’s Work Hardening/Conditioning program is intensive and goal orientated, specifically designed to restore systemic, neurological, musculoskeletal and cardiopulmonary functions.
+Makovicka Physical Therapy’s Work Conditioning program is intensive and goal orientated, specifically designed to restore systemic, neurological, musculoskeletal and cardiopulmonary functions.
 The program may be 4 to 5 days a week, for 3 to 6 hours as advised by the referring physician, until the worker reaches full duty return to work, or maximum medical improvement.